 Here she is, the lightened-up baked ziti of my dreams.
 This baked ziti has all of lasagna’s saucy, mozzarella-topped appeal, but is easier to pull off on a regular weeknight.
 Amen.

-When I dreamed up this recipe, I wanted to replace a lot of the pasta with roasted vegetables.
-In the end, I was able to displace half of the ziti (8 ounces) with two pounds (!) of vegetables.
+When I dreamed up this recipe, I wanted to replace some of the pasta with roasted vegetables.
+In the end, I was able to displace half of the ziti (8 ounces) with two pounds (32 ounces!) of vegetables.

 I chose cauliflower, which develops the most irresistible golden edges as it roasts, red bell pepper and yellow onion.
 I love this combination, but you could easily use your favorite vegetables here.